 - Take at least 1-2 small courses (i.e. class size less than 40 students) during your program, so that professors have a chance to know you better;

 - Meet with faculty or your advisor during their office hours, or by special appointment;

-- Attend concentrator’s meetings, Global Health Forum events, and other SPH activities which provide informal opportunities to meet professors and staff;
+- Attend Global Health-related events and other SPH activities which provide informal opportunities to meet professors and staff;

 - Keep in touch with professors whose courses you have taken, or who are interested in topics and fields that interest you.
 For example, send them articles or links to web sites you find that you think may interest them, or provide updates on your activities during summer or any internships or work experiences you have during your program;

 - Demonstrate professionalism and initiative.
 Ask questions in class and seek out advice if you do not understand something.
 Meet with the instructor to review exams and papers after grading to make sure you see how you can improve.
 Show that you are open to criticism and know how to incorporate it into your work.
 In addition to your proficiency in specific topics, these things show commitment, follow-through, and a positive attitude toward continuous learning — important qualities which can be mentioned in a recommendation letter or reference.

 Below are general principles which professors follow in deciding whether or not to give a reference, and which you should follow in requesting reference letters.
 Of course, each person you consider for a reference should be asked about their own principles and guidelines, in case they have more precise instructions.